begin-theadventure/r5reloaded-upllers/README.md

   [3.](https://github.com/begin-theadventure/r5reloaded-updaters/releases/download/r5reloaded-updaters/r5reloaded-update-scripts.sh) Only scripts.

 It works in the current directory so put it in the game folder.
-Before using you need to allow executing.
+Before using, allow executing.